-The Company controls a total of more than 2,100 unpatented mining claims and four State of Wyoming mineral leases for a total of approximately 42,000 acres (16,997 hectares) in the area of its Lost Creek Property, including the Lost Creek permit area (the Lost Creek Project or Project) and certain adjoining properties comprising LC East, LC West, LC North, LC South and EN project areas (collectively, with the Lost Creek Project, the Lost Creek Property).
-The main mineral trend of the Lost Creek uranium deposit (the MMT) is located within the Lost Creek Project.
-The permit area of the Lost Creek Project covers 4,254 acres (1,722 hectares), comprising 201 lode mining claims and one State of Wyoming mineral lease section.
+The Company's land portfolio includes 14 projects in the United States.
+Ten of the United States projects are in the Great Divide Basin, Wyoming, including its flagship project, Lost Creek Project.
+The Company controls a total of more than 2,100 unpatented mining claims and four State of Wyoming mineral leases for a total of more than 42,000 acres in the area of the Lost Creek Property, including the Lost Creek permit area (the Lost Creek Project) and certain adjoining properties which refers to as LC East, LC West, LC North, LC South and EN project areas (collectively, with the Lost Creek Project, the Lost Creek Property).
+Five of the projects at the Lost Creek Property contain NI 43-101 compliant mineral resources: Lost Creek, LC East, LC West, LC South and LC North.
+The Company's Wyoming properties together total more than 66,000 acres and include two properties Shirley Basin and Lucky Mc.

 The Lost Soldier project is located approximately 14 miles to the northeast of the Lost Creek Project.
-Lost Soldier has over 3,700 historic drill holes defining 14 mineralized sandstone units.
-The Company’s wholly owned Hauber Project maintains properties within the Black Hills Uplift in Crook County, Wyoming, comprising 205 unpatented lode mining claims and one State of Wyoming uranium lease totaling approximately 4,570 mineral acres (1,849 hectares).
+Lost Soldier has over 3,700 historic drill holes defining 14 sandstone units.
+The Company maintains 143 unpatented mining claims at Lost Soldier, totaling approximately 2,710 mineral acres.

-LITTLETON CO 80127
+LITTLETON CO 80127-4290